billvaglienti/ProtoGen/README.md

 Documentation for a protocol is often the last task undertaken by a developer, but arguably should be the first.
 The usefulness of a protocol is largely dictated by the quality of its documentation (unless you plan to be the only one to ever use it!).
 ProtoGen provides automatic documentation.
 The emitted code will be decorated with doxygen style comments.
 If doxygen is installed ProtoGen can use it to generate html documentation for the code.
 This documentation is useful for developers who are coding against the API provided by the generated code.

-ProtoGen will also output a Demolink.markdown file which provides a MultiMarkdown formatted document of the protocol.
-ProtoGen can feed this file to MultiMarkdown (if it is installed) in order to create a Demolink.html file.
+ProtoGen will also output a markdown file which provides a MultiMarkdown formatted document of the protocol.
+ProtoGen can feed this file to MultiMarkdown (if it is installed) in order to create a html file.
 This file is intended as a master document for the protocol that is suitable for developers and users alike.
 The author of the protocol xml is encouraged to be verbose in the comment attributes.
 The better you document your protocol the less users will bug you for help!

 ###Documentation consequences of using the `Include` tag